Frontline's "Un(re)solved"

 In 2020, Frontline and StoryCorps collaborated on a series of recordings for their project "Un(re)solved," a multiplatform experience examining a federal effort to grapple with America's legacy of racist killings.
 I produced three of the Frontline-StoryCorps pieces, which are featured in the "Un(resolved)" web interactive and were also part of the traveling installation.
 In 2022, "Un(re)solved" won an Emmy for Outstanding Interactive Media: Innovation. |

-Uncovering the Asian American Old West
+Uncovering the Asian American Old West (Yes!
+Magazine)

 Asian Americans were conveniently written out of history about the Old West.
 But they were present—and prolific.
 Read my piece for Yes!
 Magazine.

-StoryCorps on NPR
+StoryCorps on NPR's Morning Edition

 For five years, I traveled across the country to welcome and orient people to the StoryCorps experience.
 Below is a selection of interviews I recorded and produced that aired on NPR's Morning Edition.